 The control commands are given from the control panel keypad or from a PC equipped with Drive composer when the drive is in local control.
-Speed is available in vector motor control mode; frequency mode is available when scalar motor control mode is used.
+Speed and torque control modes are available in vector motor control mode; frequency mode is available when scalar motor control mode is used (see parameter 19.16 Local control mode).